Talicode/twitter-talk/README.md

 ![Commands](TwitterTalk-Commands.jpg)

 There are three commands:

-Twitter Talk: Enter a new tweet!
+###Twitter Talk: Enter a new tweet!

+Starts the application and a webview allowing the user to enter a new message and tweet it

-Twitter Talk: Send a random length test tweet
+###Twitter Talk: Send a random length test tweet

+If the Webview is already visible (and thus the extension is running) sends a random tweet of 3-7 words from an internal array of words.
+This allows testing tweet functionality without running into Twitter's restriction on duplicate tweets.

-Twitter Talk: Change background color as a message passing test
+###Twitter Talk: Change background color as a message passing test

+With the Webview visible, will toggle the background color of the box to blue and back to transparent.

 ## Requirements